modelmat/sphinxcontrib-drawio/README.md

 the generated HTML.
 More file formats are available but not exposed, please file an issue if you wish to add another file format.

+This value is ignored in PDF (LaTeX) output, instead always using the PDF output format.

 ### Binary Path
 - *Formal Name*: `drawio_binary_path`
 - *Default Value*: `None`